kickingvegas/YmsCoreBluetooth/README.md

 Foundation etc).

-The YmsCoreBluetooth Xcode project included here will build such a framework that build static libraries for i386, and all currently supported ARM architectures including the new ARM64 included with Xcode5 (for the iPhone 5s).
+The YmsCoreBluetooth Xcode project included here will build such a framework that builds static libraries for i386, and all currently supported ARM architectures including the new ARM64 included with Xcode5 (for the iPhone 5s).

-To use this framework, open the project and build the YmsCoreBluetooth-ibrary target.
-When the build completes there will be a new directory in the YmsCoreBluetooth root directory called "Finished-Framework" inside of which there will the file "YmsCoreBluetooth.framework" that you can drag directly into your own project.
+To use this framework, open the project and build the YmsCoreBluetooth-library target.
+When the build completes there will be a new directory in the YmsCoreBluetooth root directory called "Finished-Framework" inside of which there will be a file named "YmsCoreBluetooth.framework" that you can drag directly into your own project.

 To use this framework, simply add the following import to your classes as appropriate:

 ```
  #import <YmsCoreBluetooth/YmsCoreBluetooth.h>
 ```

-You can then utilize all of the classes provided by YmsCoreBluetooth, or subclass them to create your own Bluetooth managers.
+You can then utilize all of the classes provided by YmsCoreBluetooth, or subclass them to create your own custom Bluetooth managers.

 ## Questions